claudio1975/Actuarial-jobs/README.md

 # Actuarial jobs
-This cartel contains several actuarial research jobs done on my selfo or in collaboration with others
+This cartel contains several actuarial research jobs done on my self or in collaboration with others